DmitriyMalayev/algorithms_and_assessments/data_structures.md

 q.remove();
 ```

+`.push`
+Appends new elements to the end of an array, and returns the new length of the array.

+`.pop`
+Removes the last element from an array and returns it.
+If the array is empty, undefined is returned and the array is not modified.

 `.shift()`
 Removes the first element from an array and returns it.
 If the array is empty, undefined is returned and the array is not modified.